mmercan/blog/_posts/2019-08-15-creating-azure-websites-site-extensions.md

 <!-- /wp:syntaxhighlighter/code -->

 <!-- wp:paragraph -->
-<p> Create publish.ps1 file in the main folder and copy the script below. <br>Publish script simply publish the web app to artifacts folder copies the  applicationHost.xdt file to  artifacts folder too. it will create a nuget package from artifacts folder in the root folder and push it to the nuget feed.</p>
+<p> Create publish.ps1 file in the main folder and copy the script below. <br>Publish script simply publish the web app to artifacts folder copies the  applicationHost.xdt file to  artifacts folder too. it will create a nuget package from artifacts folder in the root folder and push it to the nuget feed.<br>when you open the azure portal and check the extension on your azure web app you can see the extension is there now.</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"powershell"} -->